Get the whitepaper that explains how GenAI is redefining data security and why security leaders need to pay attention.

 Forensics and Understanding Data Risk

-One of the key strengths of Concentric AI lies in the ability to perform digital forensics by understanding where the data is and its inherent risk.
+One of the key strengths of Semantic Intelligence lies in the ability to perform digital forensics by understanding where the data is and its inherent risk.
 Concentric AI provides visibility into the who, where, and how of your sensitive data.
 It identifies all the sensitive data in the cloud, from intellectual property to financial to PII/PCI/PHI, without burdening security teams to craft rules or complex policies.

 Rapid Data Recovery in the Event of Ransomware